 Following guidance from the White House, Centers for Disease Control and Prevention (CDC), and state and local public health authorities, Hawai‘i Volcanoes National Park continues to increase community access in phases.
-Entrance fees have resumed as of Monday, June 15, 2020, and the following areas are open for outdoor enjoyment and exercise, including overnight camping in the backcountry.
+Entrance fees have resumed, and most of the park is now open for outdoor enjoyment and exercise, including overnight camping in the backcountry.